Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 You use the Maintenance ⇒ Recurring Transactions menu option, once you have memorized one or more transactions, to bring up a window such as the following (with some sample ones on it that we use for testing, some of which have already been set to be recurring):

 This window displays all memorized transactions, in alphabetical order by their name, whether or not they have already been set up to be recurring.
-In the example above, the first one is just memorized, while the following three have been set up to be recurring.
+In the example above, the first one is just memorized, while the following two have been set up to be recurring.

 The Name is the name you gave to the memorized transaction.
 The Main Account is the register account it was memorized from (or the first account in the splits of a journal entry).
 The other fields are explained in more detail in the section below about editing recurring transactions.